About the role

 Can I pick my own schedule?

-We will try to accomodate your schedule request, but schedules will be assigned to you based on business needs.
+We will try to accommodate your schedule request, but schedules will be assigned to you based on business needs.

 How many calls will I take in a day?